Employer health tax frequently asked questions

 Charitable or non-profit employer exemption amount

-For charitable or non-profit employers, the exemption amount is $1,500,000 and may be available for each qualifying location for a charitable or non-profit employer that has 2 or more qualifying locations.
+For charitable or non-profit employers, the exemption amount is $1,500,000 and may be available for each qualifying location for a charitable or non-profit employer that has two or more qualifying locations.

 Charitable or non-profit employers

-If I’m a charitable or non-profit employer with 2 or more qualifying locations, am I required to register for the employer health tax?
+If I’m a charitable or non-profit employer with two or more qualifying locations, am I required to register for the employer health tax?

-Unlike other employers, the requirement of a charitable or non-profit employer to register for the employer health tax isn’t dependent on whether that employer must pay employer health tax.
+Unlike other employers, the requirement of a charitable or non-profit employer to register for the employer health tax is not dependent on whether that employer must pay employer health tax.

 If you’re a charitable or non-profit employer, you must register for the employer health tax if you have a total B.C. remuneration greater than $1,500,000 (in other words, the total B.C. remuneration of all qualifying locations).
 The $1,500,000 may be reduced for part-year employers.